 • For your split squat sets of 3 x 7/5/3 rest 60-90 seconds between legs and 2-2:30 minutes between sets

 • For your sets of 5 x 10 rest 30-45 seconds between moves and 1:30-2:30 minutes between sets

 • For your sets of 3-4 x 8-12 rest 30 seconds between moves and 1-1:30 minutes between sets

 • These sprinting workouts are not designed for speed development.
 You will sprint after you lift to maximize your fat loss efforts.

 • You can perform these sprinting workouts on the track, a turf field, or a hill.
 Using the treadmill doesn’t count.

-• If you are unfamiliar with sprinting, please read my article or download my short eBook on Amazon.
+• If you are unfamiliar with sprinting, please read my article or download my sprinting eBook.

 • TS is tri-set.

 If you truly want to find out what type of lifter you are and what type of mettle you have, it’s time to consistently do these leg day exercises.